-For the Year Ended December 31,
+For the Years Ended December 31,

-2019 2020 2021
+2020 2021 2022

 RMB % RMB % RMB US\$ %

 (in thousands, except for percentages)

 Net revenues:

-Net product revenues 3,730,206 94.9 4,244,023 87.4 6,654,893 1,044,298 85.5
+Net product revenues 4,244,023 87.4 6,654,893 85.5 8,676,672 1,257,999 87.9

-Net service revenues 201,652 5.1 614,176 12.6 1,125,382 176,597 14.5
+Net service revenues 614,176 12.6 1,125,382 14.5 1,192,752 172,933 12.1

-Total net revenues 3,931,858 100.0 4,858,199 100.0 7,780,275 1,220,895 100.0
+Total net revenues 4,858,199 100.0 7,780,275 100.0 9,869,424 1,430,932 100.0

 Net product revenues.
-We generate revenues from our sale of phones and other consumer electronics goods through our PJT Marketplace, Paipai Marketplace and offline AHS Stores.
+We generate revenues from our sale of phones and other consumer electronics goods through our PJT Marketplace, Paipai Marketplace, offline AHS Stores and other channels we operate.
 We procure pre-owned phones and other consumer electronics from consumers, small merchants, consumer electronic brands, e-commerce platforms and retailers through our online and offline channels.
 We then process the pre-owned consumer electronics using our proprietary inspection, grading, and pricing technologies and sell them at a higher price suggested by our pricing mechanism.
 We also give our buyers the option to trade in their pre-owned devices for new ones.
-Revenue generated from non-core operations was RMB524.4 million, RMB149.1 million and RMB15.6 million (US\$2.4 million) in 2019, 2020 and 2021, respectively.

 Net service revenues.
 We charge commission fees to merchants and/or customers for transacting in our online marketplaces.
-For PJT Marketplace, we charge both the merchants and buyers a commission fee that ranges from a total of approximately 4% to 5% of the executed transaction price.
+For PJT Marketplace, we charge both the merchants and buyers a commission fee that ranges from a total of approximately 4% to 6% of the executed transaction price.
 The commission fee charged to the merchants is determined as a percentage based on the executed transaction price, and the commission fee charged to buyers is determined as a negotiated tiered amount.
 For Paipai Marketplace, commission fees are charged to merchants only, determined as a percentage based on the executed transaction price.
 For certain merchants who sell products on our online marketplaces, we enter into contractual agreements with these merchants for a fixed monthly marketplace management fee in addition to the commission fees charged for each transaction.

 We expect both our net product revenues and our net service revenues to continue to increase in the foreseeable future as we continue to rapidly expand our business.
-We expect net service revenues to account for an increasing percentage of total net revenues as we expect a higher increase in terms of GMV for online marketplaces.